peter-sattler/money-transfer-api/README.md

 3. Transactions always clear immediately.
 4. All currency is in US Dollars (USD).
 5. Implemented using Java API for RESTful Web Services (JAX-RS, defined in JSR 370)
+6. The bootstrap utility uses a restricted class from the _com.sun_ package.
+Normally, this is not recommended, but in the spirit of keeping this project simple and to the point, a compromise was made.

 ## Explicit Requirements: